qimtaid/phase-1-review-conditionals/README.md

 #### `break`

 In the previous example, `break` is used to stop the `switch` statement from continuing to look at case statements once it finds a match.
-If we left out the `break` keyword, the switch statement would get to a match at `case 15` and continue on through to `case 19`, setting `isTeenager` to true.
-However, since we didn't break after that assignment, the code would continue to execute and `isTeenager` would wind up being reset to false.
-To keep that from happening, we use `break` to tell the JavaScript engine to stop executing the `switch` statement as soon as it finds a match.
+If we didn't have the `break` keyword inside the switch statement, it would get to a match at `case 15`, continue on through to `case 19` and set `isTeenager` to true, as desired.
+The code would then continue, however, executing the `default` case and resetting `isTeenager` to false.
+To keep that from happening, we can use `break` to tell the JavaScript engine to stop executing the `switch` statement once it has found a match.
 You will often see switch statements where `break` is used in every case as a way to ensure there is no unexpected behavior from multiple cases executing.

 **Advanced:** Sometimes we _want_ to potentially match multiple cases, and we will need to leave out `break` in order to do this.
 We can refactor the `if...else